gregurco/jobeet-tutorial/docs/days/day-6.md

 ```

 But this value will not be accessible in template until it will not be defined in `twig` configuration as global variable.
-Let's open `config/packages/twig.yaml` and add it:
+Let’s open `config/packages/twig.yaml` and add it:

 ```yaml
 twig: